cicsdev/cics-genapp/base/Installation.md

    1. [wsim/](wsim/README.md) - Sample IBM Workload Simulator scripts - to avoid errors this library should be included, even if you are not using the IBM Workload Simulator product

+1. Follow the steps described in the "Customization" section below.

+## Customization

+The CUST1 Rexx script allows for customization of the GenApp sample to suit your environment.
+To apply this customization, use the following procedure:

-1. Customize the member CUST1 in the *userid*.GENAPP.EXEC data set as described in the Customization section below.
+1. Customize the member CUST1 in the *userid*.GENAPP.EXEC data set as described below.

 1. Run the *userid*.GENAPP.EXEC(CUST1) script to customize the JCL in the CNTL data set.
 For example, enter the TSO
 command: